Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Co-Creating The New World Part I/Co-Creating The New World Part I.md

 The awakening was exponential, and spread far more rapidly than anyone would have imagined.
 It was As If something Deeper was on the move, shaking humanity one by one out of their near-fatal slumber.

-Awakening in the Darkness, feeling the searing Cold and the chilling heat, hearing the chains, and catching flickering glimpses of [[The Chasm]], it was obvious to each as they awakened that it was time to arise, liberate One Another, and *Move*, *NOW.*
+Awakening in the Darkness, feeling the searing Cold and the chilling heat, hearing the chains, and catching flickering glimpses of [[The Chasm]], it was obvious to each as they awakened that it was time to arise, liberate One Another, and *Move, Together, NOW.

 They may not have known yet Where [[They Were Going]] or [[Why]], but it was exceedingly obvious that [[They Could Not Stay Here]].

-It was also self-evident that What Had Got Them To Where They Were, Divided and Enslaved In The Caves, Would Not Carry Them Forward To Where They Wanted To Go.
+It was also self-evident that What Had Got Them To Where They Were, Would Not Carry Them Forward To Where They Wanted To Go.

+The conditions were perfectly ripe for a quantum phase shift in the patterns of human existence aboard [[Worksite Earth]].

 ### Reconstructing The Story

-The Guides among them were wise enough to understand that without a uniting [[Vision]], people perish.
+The Guides among them were wise enough to understand that without a uniting [[Vision]], they would all perish in [[The Wilderness]] that separated [[The Old]] from [[The New]].

-They were also wise enough to understand that [[Consciousness]] fundamentally lays its Self out in a [[Narrative Framework]], such that the [[Vision]] had to be contextualized within a uniting [[Story]].
+They were also wise enough to understand that [[Consciousness]] fundamentally lays its Self out in a [[Narrative Framework]], such that the [[Vision]] had to be contextualized within an overarching and uniting [[Story]].

 The Project of reconstructing [[The Story]] of humanity aboard [[Vessel Earth]] was one of the most profound early challenges of [[The Quest]].

 After generations enslaved in [[The Caves]], humanity had entirely lost the plot.
 It had forgotten Who It Was.
 It had forgotten Where It Was.
+It had forgotten How It Had Got Here.
 It had forgotten Where It Was Going.
 It had forgotten Why.
 It had lost the Sacred Vision.
+It had lost The Plot.

-The vast majority of them had spent their entire lives asleep in [[The Caves]], mindlessly repeating, day after day, the words of the Keepers of their cave.
+The vast majority of them had spent their entire lives asleep in [[The Caves]], mindlessly repeating, day after day, the words of the Keepers of whatever Cave they had been born into.

 The words of [[Keepers of The Caves]] had been progressively weaponized over the generations, growing ever more insidious and neurotoxic, warping the [[Neural Architecture]] of the captives with one primary goal: